-When you hear the term ‘Cloud Computing,’ what comes to your mind?
+When you hear the term ‘Cloud Computing,’ what comes to mind?
 Amazon Web Services (AWS), right?

 AWS is a subsidiary of Amazon that provides on-demand cloud computing services to its users.
-It all started in the year 2006 when Amazon decided to introduce its IT infrastructure, which hosts amazon.com, to the world.
+It all started in 2006 when Amazon decided to introduce its IT infrastructure, which hosts amazon.com, to the world.
 Since then, they are continuously improving and introducing new services on their AWS website.
-The services help individuals and organizations run their websites and applications without worrying about the servers and Data stores; these services also help store data and analyse it using different amazon services and all of this with the ‘Pay as you go’ concept.
+The services help individuals and organizations run their websites and applications without worrying about the servers and Data stores; these services also help store data and analyze it using different Amazon services, all with the ‘Pay as you go’ concept.

-The Availability and Durability of many AWS services is around 99.99% that is one of the reasons companies like Spotify, Netflix, Adobe and Airbnb host their data on AWS.
+The Availability and Durability of many AWS services is around 99.99% which is one of the reasons companies like Spotify, Netflix, Adobe, and Airbnb host their data on AWS.
 AWS Cloud spans 69 Availability Zones within 22 geographic Regions around the world.
-Some popular AWS is S3(used by Spotify for storing data), EC2 a compute, CloudWatch a monitoring service and many more.
-AWS also provides detailed documentation for each service and has AWS training and certification programs, making learning and understanding AWS simple.
+Some popular AWS is S3(used by Spotify for storing data), EC2 a compute, CloudWatch monitoring service, and many more.
+AWS provides detailed documentation for each service and has AWS training and certification programs, making learning and understanding AWS simple.
 In the decade where “The Data is called as new Oil”, the concept of cloud computing plays a vital role, and AWS leads in it.

 2. Microsoft Azure

-Azure Networking Domain contains the following services: Azure VPN gateway, Traffic Manager, Azure CDN, Express Route, Virtual Network, Azure DNS.
-Azure networking and CDN services are used for delivering content to users worldwide with high bandwidth.
-Express route allows integrating on-premise networks with Microsoft cloud through a private connection.
-Azure DNS is a website hosting service that lets the user host their DNS domains in Azure.
+Azure Networking Domain contains the following services: Azure VPN gateway, Traffic Manager, Azure CDN, Express Route, Virtual Network, and Azure DNS.
+Azure networking and CDN services deliver content to users worldwide with high bandwidth.
+The express route allows integrating on-premise networks with Microsoft Cloud through a private connection.
+Azure DNS is a website hosting service that lets users host their DNS domains in Azure.